Justintime50/harvey/README.md

 ```
 Environment Variables:
     SLACK             Set to "true" to send slack messages
     SLACK_CHANNEL     The Slack channel to send messages to
     SLACK_BOT_TOKEN   The Slackbot token to use to authenticate each request to Slack
-    WEBHOOK_SECRET  The Webhook secret required by GitHub (if enabled) to secure your webhooks
+    WEBHOOK_SECRET    The Webhook secret required by GitHub (if enabled, leave blank to ignore) to secure your webhooks.
+Default: disabled
     FILTER_WEBHOOKS   Setting this to `true` will filter webhooks and only accept those from GitHub's list of webhook IP ranges.
 Default: False
     MODE              Set to "test" to bypass the header and auth data from GitHub to test.
 Default: production
     HOST              The host Harvey will run on.
 Default: 127.0.0.1
     PORT              The port Harvey will run on.
 Default: 5000
     DEBUG             Whether the Flask API will run in debug mode or not
+    ALLOWED_BRANCHES  A comma separated list of branch names that are allowed to trigger pipelines from a webhook event.
+Default: "main,master"
 ```

 ### Example Python Functions